What is IDP®?

 Current antibiotic-based treatments have not decreased the incidence of mastitis in lactating dairy cows, which still range from 28-35 clinical cases per 100 cows per lactation.

-The formulation is based on our proprietary fraction of milk that has powerful anti-microbial activity and strong antioxidant and anti-inflammatory properties.
-Taken from normal milk in healthy animals, this fraction is based on the cow’s natural immune defense system, which is present to protect the cow from mastitic infection.
+Taken from normal milk in healthy animals, IDP® is based on the cow’s natural immune defense system, which is present to protect the cow from mastitic infection.

-The result - a natural mastitis formulation that is:
+The research potential - a natural mastitis therapy that is:

 - Based on the innate immune defense proteins present in milk